 They were later escorted into the theater with the others, who shuffled past the yellow police tape.

 Sara Wehr, 31, also was headed to the show with her family.

-“It is a little nerve wracking that this just happened not long ago,” said Wehr as she lined up for roll call next to the flashing police cars.
+“It is a little nerve wracking that this just happened not long ago,” said Wehr as she lined up next to the flashing police cars.
 “We’re safe, right?”

 Associated Press writers Elliot Spagat in San Diego and Christopher Weber in Los Angeles contributed to this report.